Jerry-Type/Melp/README.md

 # Melp RESTful API

-This API provides useful information about some restaurants.
+This API provides useful information about some restaurants :notebook_with_decorative_cover: .

 ## Install guide